mssjeong/ExactConfidenceIntervals.jl/README.md

 julia> @everywhere using ExactConfidenceIntervals
 ```

 The `generator` and `likelihood` functions must also be defined on all workers.
+The performance of multi-processing varies depending on the model.

 ## Examples